 - 1/4 cup almond meal

-- 2 TBS flaxseed (chia seeds or hemp hearts may be subbed)
+- 2 tablespoons ground flaxseed, chia seeds or hemp hearts may be subbed

 - 2 vanilla beans, sliced & seeds scraped